weberbradley29/weberbradley29/README.md

 Currently a Senior Game studies and Desgin Major with a minor in Computer Science.

-In the future I aspire to be a Video Game Developer with no specfic place in mind currently.
+In the future I aspire to be a Video Game Developer with no specific place in mind currently.
 I enjoy pretty much anything computers, hardware, coding.
 I've even built my own PC.